 Although you can’t prevent every case, you can take steps to reduce your risk.

 - If you smoke, make it your top priority to quit.
 It’s hard to do.
 And it often takes several tries before you kick the habit for good.
-The problem is nicotine is highly addictive.
 Still, thousands of people do quit successfully, making lung cancer less likely.
-You can talk to your doctor about the most effective ways to quit.
+Talk to your doctor about the most effective ways to quit.

 - Avoid beta-carotene supplements.
 Studies show that it can make lung cancer more likely in people who smoke.